Minolta AF Reflex 500mm f/8

 Originally produced by Minolta, then by Sony, the AF Reflex 500mm f/8 was a catadioptric photographic lens compatible with cameras using the Minolta A-mount and Sony A-mount lens mounts.

-The Minolta/Sony Reflex 500mm lens was the only production mirror lens designed to auto focus with an SLR camera.
-There are other mirror lenses that can mount onto current mounts such as Canon EF-mount and Nikon F-mount, but all of these mirror lenses are manual focus only.
-Only this lens can have its focus controlled by the camera's autofocus motor in conjunction with TTL autofocus sensing.
-In terms of the Minolta AF and subsequent Sony α SLR systems, this lens is an anomaly, being the only lens guaranteed to auto focus at 8.
-Minolta also produced a V-mount 400 mm f/8 Reflex lens that can autofocus at f/8, but only the Minolta Vectis S-1, Minolta Vectis S-100 and Minolta Dimâge RD 3000 can use it.
+The Minolta/Sony Reflex 500mm lens still (2024) is the only mirror lens designed and produced to auto focus with a 35mm film SLR camera.
+There are other mirror lenses that can mount onto current mounts such as Canon EF or RF and Nikon F or Z, but all other mirror lenses are manual focus only.
+Only the Minolta/Sony Reflex 500mm lens lens can have its focus controlled by the camera's autofocus motor in conjunction with TTL autofocus sensing.
+In terms of the Minolta AF and subsequent Konica Minolta and Sony α DSLR systems, this lens is an exception, being the only lens guaranteed to autofocus at f/8 on SLRs and DSLRs relying on dedicated PDAF sensors.
+Current mirrorless interchangeable lens cameras with PDAF and CDAF sensors integrated in their imaging sensor can provide AF with even lower aperture values.
+None of the current camera and lens manufacturers offer an AF Mirror lens, though.

+Minolta also produced a V-mount 400 mm f/8 Reflex lens that can autofocus at f/8, which only fits the dedicated Vectis APS Minolta Vectis S-1, Minolta Vectis S-100 and Minolta Dimâge RD 3000 cameras.